Gabrielolobo/Crawley/README.md

  -python -m crawley.cli (Crawler) (argument)

-### To print the required information crawled the website:
+### To print the required information crawled from the website:

 - python -m crawley.cli (Crawler) print"

-This should print the required information crawled from vultr website.
+This should print the required information crawled from the website.

 ### To save file in .json, execute: